IBM/pwa-lit-template/.github/CONTRIBUTING.md

-# Contribute to `pwa-starter`
+# Contribute to `pwa-lit-template`

-`pwa-starter` is an open-source project.
+`pwa-lit-template` is an open-source project.
 We appreciate your interest and efforts to contribute.

 All efforts to contribute are highly appreciated, we recommend you talk to a maintainer prior to spending a lot of time making a pull request that may not align with the project roadmap.

 ## Open Development & Community Driven

-`pwa-starter` is open-source under the [MIT license](../LICENSE).
+`pwa-lit-template` is open-source under the [MIT license](../LICENSE).
 All the work done is available on GitHub.

 The core team and the contributors send pull requests which go through the same validation process.